fectec/CoppeliaSimMobileRobots/README.md

 </p>

 <p align="justify">
 Inside CoppeliaSim, go to <code>File → Open Scene</code> and load the desired <code>.ttt</code> file located in the <code>scenes</code> folder.
-This will load the full simulation environment, including the Lua and Python scripts attached to the objects, which you can also find in the <code>scripts</code> folder:
+This will load the full simulation environment, including the Lua and Python scripts attached to the objects, which you can also find in the <code>scripts</code> folder, such as:
 </p>

 <ul>